-Group name

-Displays the name of the Access Control List.
-The Access Control List contains the rules.

-Displays if the Access Control List contains MAC rules or IPv4 rules.
+Group name Displays the name of the Access Control List.
+The Access Control List contains the rules. Туре Displays if the Access Control List contains MAC rules or IPv4 rules.
+Possible values: ▶ mac The Access Control List contains MAC rules. ► iρ The Access Control List contains IPv4 rules.

-▶ mac

-The Access Control List contains MAC rules.

-ir

-The Access Control List contains IPv4 rules.

 You edit Access Control Lists with IPv4 rules in the Network Security > ACL > IPv4 Rule dialog.
 You edit Access Control Lists with MAC rules in the Network Security > ACL > MAC Rule dialog.
 Displays the port to which the Access Control List is assigned.
 The field remains empty when the Access Control List is assigned to a VLAN.

-Displays the VLAN to which the Access Control List is assigned.
+VLAN ID Displays the VLAN to which the Access Control List is assigned.
 The field remains empty when the Access Control List is assigned to a port.

-Direction

-Displays that the device applies the Access Control List to received data packets.
-The device can apply the Access Control Lists only to received data packets.

-Displays the priority of the Access Control List.
+Displays if the device applies the Access Control List to received or sent data packets.
+Possible values: inbound The device applies the Access Control List to data packets received on the port or in the VLAN. outbound The device applies the Access Control List to data packets sent on the port or in the VLAN.
+Priority Displays the priority of the Access Control List.